My jaw ached.

 I spent a year and a half in grad school and worked as a copywriter for an educational service organization.
 I freelanced on the side, and with a lot of hard work, my business began to grow.

 In a nutshell, that’s my story.
 Six years in business (primarily in the nonprofit sector).
 Eleven years in education.
-Seven years in the outdoor industry (I was known to guide rafts during the summers and work as a ski bum on weekends during the winters).
-Now, it was time to tell my story and help others tell theirs.
+Seven years in the outdoor industry (I was known to guide rafts during the summers and work as a ski—or rather snowboard—bum during the winters).

 After moving back to Durango, I realized that I needed a local business name.
 Writing with Eloquence was good, but it was hard for people to remember.